Frequently asked questions

 I make $50,000 a year with a family size of 3.
 Would I qualify for this program?

 Yes.
-UCCP serves low to moderate income women.
-According to the 2021 Income Guidelines, you would likely qualify for free cancer screenings.
+The Breast & Cervical Cancer Program serves low to moderate income women.
+According to the income guidelines, you would likely qualify for free cancer screenings. https://cancerutah.org/do-i-qualify/

 I was told I’m over income for the program, what are my options now?

 Talk to your primary healthcare provider for additional resources.
 Contact facilities that offer financial assistance.
-Vouchers or discounted rates may be available through the University of Utah, Mountain Medical or hospitals that provide screenings.
+Vouchers or discounted rates may be available through the hospitals and facilities that provide screenings.
 You can also call 2-1-1.

 If I am uninsured, what is the point of having a screening?
 How will I afford treatment if I receive an abnormal breast or cervical cancer screening result?